Jump to:

 Monoamine oxidase B (MAO-B) inhibitors prolong the benefits of levodopa by preventing the breakdown of dopamine in the brain.2 Selegiline and safinamide may be used as adjunctive treatment for patients with motor fluctuations.
 Rasagiline is used as a monotherapy or adjunctive therapy and has less symptom relief but lower dyskinesia risk.

-Anticholinergic agents, (e.g. trihexyphenidyl hydrochloride and benztropine) may be used as initial medical therapy to treat tremor in younger patients, but are used less commonly in older individuals due to anticholinergic side effects of confusion, dry mouth, urinary retention, and constipation.3,4
+Anticholinergic agents, (e.g., trihexyphenidyl hydrochloride and benztropine) may be used as initial medical therapy to treat tremor in younger patients but are used less commonly in older individuals due to anticholinergic side effects of confusion, dry mouth, urinary retention, and constipation.3,4

-Amantadine may be useful for levodopa-induced dyskinesia.
+Amantadine, an N-methyl-D-aspartate (NMDA) receptor antagonist has a mild antiparkinsonian effect and may be useful for levodopa-induced dyskinesia.
 An extended release formula is available.

 Non-Motor Symptoms of Parkinson Disease